risk-first/website/book/Preface.md

+WHAT WILL I GET OUT OF THIS BOOK

 This is a depressing book.

 It's part of 2, but in this one you only get to meet the bad guy.